jameskbride/tetris-kata-java8/README.md

 <pre>As the game
 In order to advance the game
 I want to move a piece down the board</pre>
 At a regular interval the game will move the active piece one unit towards the bottom of the board.
+The shape of the piece will be random.

 <pre>As the game
 In order to advance the game